Cameron Slater

 Cameron Slater is a right-wing New Zealand-based blogger, best known for his role in Dirty Politics and publishing the Whale Oil Beef Hooked blog, which operated from 2005 until it closed in 2019.
 He edited the tabloid newspaper New Zealand Truth from November 2012 until it ceased publication in July 2013.
+Following the closure of WhaleOil in 2019, Slater launched a new political blog called the BFD, which was succeeded by The Good Oil in July 2024.

 Slater's father, John Slater, served as President of the New Zealand National Party from 1998 to 2001.
 Slater believes in reforming the name-suppression laws in New Zealand.
 In late 2009 he gained notoriety for naming two high-profile sex offenders, and consequently became the first blogger in New Zealand to face charges for breaching a name-suppression order.
 In 2014 Nicky Hager's book Dirty Politics demonstrated Slater's close ties to Justice Minister Judith Collins and to Prime Minister John Key and speculated that Slater had been paid to write attack articles on public figures.